 The mask most commonly seen in areas affected by the spread of COVID-19 is the surgical mask.
 Health officials say this mask is designed to prevent the spread of germs by catching particles expelled by sneezing or coughing.
 It is not designed to prevent healthy people from getting sick.

-According to the Food and Drug Administrat9ion, the N95 respirator is an example of personal protective equipment used to keep liquid and airborne particles from contaminating the wearer’s face.
+According to the Food and Drug Administration, the N95 respirator is an example of personal protective equipment used to keep liquid and airborne particles from contaminating the wearer’s face.

 “If worn properly, a facemask is meant to help block large-particle droplets, splashes, sprays or splatter that may contain germs (viruses and bacteria), keeping it from reaching your mouth and nose.”

-Wearing a face mask might put you at greater risk of getting sick
+Wearing a face mask incorrectly might put you at greater risk of getting sick

 However, the FDA says that both of these masks are just one part of an infection-control strategy.